Dreaming381/Latios-Framework/README.md

 [Core](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Core/README.md)
 is an essentials kit for handling common programming concerns in Unity’s ECS.
-It contains many features you might have heard of such as Blackboard Entities, Collection Components, Instantiate Command Buffers, Smart Blobbers, Explicit System Ordering, and Baking Bootstraps.
-But there are many more features around.
+It contains APIs for faster structural changes, improved workflows for shared settings and resources, tools to better organize your game loop, and plenty of API extensions covering many gaps in Unity’s ECS.
 If there is a common “hard” problem in ECS, there’s a good chance Core has a tool to address it.

-**Common Reasons to Use:**

--   You use one of the other modules
--   You want one of the features

-**Common Reasons to Avoid:**

--   You have your own solutions for everything listed here
+### Aux ECS

+Aux ECS is a collection that allows for storing a single-threaded ECS world, where entities are existing or fictional Unity entities.
+It can be used to tag entities with additional metadata without requiring sync points.

 ### QVVS Transforms